 Why Small Businesses Get Hit With A Chargeback Fee Per Incident

-So, whenever possible, get a dissatisfied customer to contact you directly for a refund, instead of calling their bank for a chargeback.
+Whenever possible, encourage your customers to contact you directly for a refund, rather than calling their bank for a chargeback.
 Be friendly and accommodating.
-Hopefully, you can resolve the issue directly instead of pushing the customer to try a chargeback.
+Hopefully, you can resolve the issue directly and avoid the hassle and expense of dealing with a chargeback.

 If you have questions or interesting stories about chargebacks, leave us a comment below.
 We’d love to hear from you.